Citifyd/simple-time-input-engine/README.md

 # simple-time-input-engine

 Engine for implementing a time input field that accepts flexible inputs.
-It has support for 12 and 24 hours.
+It has support for 12 and 24 hours formats.

 ## Installation